An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Preservation of log-concavity

-Consider a fixed time interval $[0,T]$.
-We will characterise strong log-concavity for $t \in [0,T]$ under \eqref{eq:WFRpde} and then demonstrate that this holds for all $T > 0$.
+We first consider the case $\alpha_h - L_\pi < 0$.
 Consider the sequence of densities due to the W-FR splitting scheme \eqref{eq:sequential_split}.
 Recall that $\widehat{\nu}_i$ is the density after a step of W flow and $\mu_i$ is the density after a step of FR flow.
-We first show that strong log-concavity is preserved for a sequence of steps with step size $\{\tau_i\}_{i=1, 2, \dots}$, and then show that strong log-concavity is preserved as $\tau_i \rightarrow 0$.
+We first show that strong log-concavity is preserved for a sequence of steps with step size $\{\tau_i\}_{i=1, 2, \dots}$, and then show that strong log-concavity is preserved as $\tau_i \rightarrow 0$, over an infinite time horizon.
 As will become clear in the remainder of the proof, such an iteration dependent step size is needed due to the fact that the time horizon over which the W flow preserves strong log-concavity depends on the relative convexity of the initial and target potentials.

 For a given strongly log-concave $\mu_0$ satisfying Assumptions \ref{ass:WLC}, we have that after a single step of the W flow of size $\tau_1$, the distribution $\widehat{\nu}_1$ is $\widehat{\alpha}_1$-strongly log-concave due to Lemma \ref{lem:Wlogconc} with potential $\mathcal{E}_{1} = \frac{1}{2}V_\pi + \mathcal{G}_{1}$, where $\nabla^2 \mathcal{E}_{1} \succeq \widehat{\alpha}_{1}I$ and $\nabla^2 \mathcal{G}_{1} \succeq \widehat{c}_{1}I$, $\widehat{\alpha}_1 = \widehat{c}_1 + \frac{\alpha_\pi}{2}$ and